AlexiosFan/BA_NP_Reduction/Notes.md

 Pros: direct reduction from the **3SAT**, do not have to deal with tedious definitions in the **Colorability** </br>
 Cons: different types in the same set(resolvable with datatype or tuples?), probably similar problem as in the **Colorability**? </br>
 Todo: check the definition of **3SAT** in the existing works

+Solutions to the cons:
+  1. reduction from sat to sat_list, using the same approach as in the vertex cover
+  2. reduction from exact cover to exact cover list for subset sum, also the same approach